hohoCode/cgx/README.md

 OPT = -O3 -I./uthash/ -I/scratch0/huah/thrust/
 NVCCFLAGS = $(OPT) -use_fast_math -I. -I$(CUDA_INSTALL_PATH)/include
 ```
-The above four variables in MAKEFILE need to be updated accoring to your runnning enviroment.
+- The above four variables in MAKEFILE need to be updated accoring to your runnning enviroment.
 For example, the CUDA library install path ($CUDA_INSTALL_PATH) needs to be set to the corresponding path on your GPU server; $OPT needs thrust library directory's path; The computing version of your GPU device should be set (For example, Tesla K20 is 3.5 therfore it is -arch=compute_35), etc.

-- In the main directory please compile the codes with this:
+- In the main directory please compile the codes as below.
+Probably will see lots of warnings please just ignore those as long as there are no errors.
+If errors that could probably be CUDA library related issues, Please update your cuda driver and library to the latest version.
 ```
 make
 ```
-Probably will see lots of warnings but just ignore those as long as there are no errors.
-If errors probably that could be enviroment settings/configuration poblems.
-Can let me know if need help maybe I have seen some of weirdo before...
-Usually CUDA library related issues if compilation errors.

 - If you can get this executable file under bin/ directory, that means compilation is good:
 ```